 When you have problems with your sewing machine, such as skipped stitches, it will often be the needle you are using or the thread.
 That’s why it pays to uses a reputable brand of thread.
-After all if you are going to take the time to make that beautiful quilt you want to be sure it is sewn together with a good quality thread.
+After all, if you are going to take the time to make that beautiful quilt you want to be sure it is sewn together with a good quality thread.

-If you think you would like to try some Gutermann thread, Amazon have a handy 26 spool thread box that holds 26 (obviously) of their Polyester Sew-All-Thread.
+If you think you would like to try some Gutermann thread, Amazon has a handy 26 spool thread box that holds 26 (obviously) of their Polyester Sew-All-Thread.
 It includes the basic and primary thread colors.

 We use the Sew-All-Purpose thread for all our quilting and I also use it when taking up jeans or just general sewing and I haven’t ever had any problems with it.
-You can also use if for hand sewing, fine ornamental and decorative stitches and seams.
+You can also use if for hand sewing, fine ornamental, and decorative stitches and seams.

-There is also a Sewing Thread Notebook available that contains 42 shades of Sew All Thread.
+There is also a Sewing Thread Notebook available that contains 42 shades of Sew-All Thread.
 It comes in an attractive, hardbacked wallet and would make a great gift for a sewing or quilting friend.